|

 -

-However, all of
+However, note that all of

 these molecules are greenhouse gases and will contribute to